juxhouse/bela-resources/API.md

 ### `garbage-collect`

-Receives an array of paths of `elements-to-keep` and deletes elements that are not listed in that array.
-Can also receive an element type and a container to restrict the scope of elements to be deleted.
+Receives an array of `elements-to-keep` and deletes elements that are not listed in that array.
+Can also receive an element type and a container to restrict the scope of the deletion.

 In other words: performs garbage collection on elements of a given `type`, contained in a given element.